prekshaprakash/GenAI/README.md

 # GenAI

-##### Building generative ai projects using transformer models and using concepts of NLP
+##### I'm building generative AI projects with transformer models and using concepts of natural language processing (NLP).
+By applying NLP, we can train the models to grasp context and produce text.